plfa/plfa.github.io/src/plfa/part2/DeBruijn.lagda.md

 ## Values

-The definition of value is much as before, save that the added types incorporate the same information found in the Canonical Forms lemma:
+The definition of value is much as before:
 ```agda
 data Value : ∀ {Γ A} → Γ ⊢ A → Set where